-Ya its iconic, stunning, impressive, in a lot of movies, etc… but did you know that it is an example of deconstructive architecture that shows the avant-garde tendency to disturb traditional architectural values of harmony, unity and stability through the use of skewed, distorted and impure geometry?
+It's iconic, stunning, impressive, in a lot of movies, etc… but did you know that the Walt Disney Concert Hall in Los Angeles is an example of deconstructive architecture that shows the avant-garde tendency to disturb traditional architectural values of harmony, unity, and stability through the use of skewed, distorted and impure geometry?

 Didn’t think you did…